learnyou/lysa/pages/index.md

 or notation.
 (Well, duh, that's the entire point of the book).

 You can see a [preliminary outline](outline.html) if you want.

+# Great!
+How can I contribute?

+Here are some ideas:

+* Come see us in `#learnmath` on FreeNode, see how you can help.
+We don't have any formal rules in the channel yet, so please just use common sense.
+*   Pick an issue in the [issue tracker](https://github.com/pharpend/lysa/issues), fix it.

+    There's a chance that I won't like your fix.
+If that happens, you may have done a substantial quantity of work only for it to be rejected.
+For that reason, I would recommend discussing any non-trivial fixes with us in the IRC channel (or in the comments on the issue).

+    "Non-trivial" is a bit of a subjective term, but I think you're smart enough to figure out what it means in your case.
+If you're not smart enough to figure that out, you probably shouldn't be writing a math textbook =P.

+* Pick a section in the [outline](/outline.html), and try to write it up.
+Again, don't do too much work without making sure that I won't reject it.
+You don't have to write each section consecutively.
+For instance, if Chapter 1 is complete, and we appear to be working on chapter 2, you are free to do work on chapter 15 or 17 or 53.
+Just make sure I won't reject your change.

+    + Also, please consider that the outline, as it stands (12 December 2014), is very volatile, so your work may end up being completely rewritten, or even deleted.